-The sponsor mustl use qualified technical resources to complete project design and to prepare a bid package that complies with Federal, State and local regulations.
-The project design must incorporate sound engineering principals as well as comply with applicable AIP design standards.
+The Sponsor is responsible for accomplishing project engineering and design for all development projects funded under the Airport Improvement Program (AIP).
+The sponsor must use qualified technical resources to complete project design and to prepare a bid package that complies with AIP requirements as well as Federal, State and local regulations.
+The project design must incorporate sound engineering principals as well as comply with applicable AIP design and construction standards.

 By accepting an AIP grant, the sponsor agrees to adhere to FAA standards that are presented in various applicable Advisory Circulars (ACs).
 A listing of the applicable Advisory Circulars is attached to each grant agreement.
 Unless specifically approved in writing by the FAA , the Sponsor must apply all applicable FAA standards to the project design without modification.
 Unless expressly approved by the FAA, non-standard design elements are ineligible for AIP participation.

 The FAA project manager generally limits their review to eligibility determinations and a review of critical project elements such as the safety plan, pavement details, airfield marking details and airfield signage details.
-The FAA will not typically review detailed engineering and quantity calculations, however such documentation shall be made available if so requested by the FAA project manager.
-The sponsor shall plan for sufficient time that allows the FAA project manager to conduct an appropriate review.
-This will vary per size and type of project..
+The FAA will not typically review detailed design and quantity calculations, however such documentation must be made available if so requested by the FAA project manager.
+The Sponsor shall plan for sufficient time that allows the FAA project manager to conduct an appropriate review.
+This will vary per size and type of project.

 Generally, we request a review time of 2-3 weeks.
-Seasonality will also impact the amount of time the FAA may need to conduct the reviews.
-In order to limit delays, we request Sponsor with moderate to larger scale projects submit there plans and specification at least 6 months ahead of the scheduled bidding.

-The FAA project manager will base any approval action on a combination of a FAA cursory review and the submittal of a satisfactory executed sponsor certification.
+Seasonality will impact the amount of time the FAA may need to conduct the reviews.
+In order to limit delays, we request Sponsor with moderate to larger scale projects submit their plans and specification at least 4 months ahead of the scheduled bidding.
+Since The FAA project manager will base any approval action primarily on the submittal of a satisfactory executed sponsor certification.
+However, this acceptance of the Sponsor's certification does not preclude the FAA Project Manager from conducting a review of the P&S. Typically, projects managers within the Central region will conduct a cursory review to determinate conformance with design standards and AIP eligibility.
 Sponsors must not construe the FAA review as a quality control review step.
 Any review and approval by the FAA does not relieve the Sponsor or the engineer of the responsibility for the accuracy, completeness, and technical content of the plans and specifications.

-Page Last Modified: 09/10/12 13:19 EDT
+Page Last Modified: 09/11/13 14:06 EDT

 This page can be viewed online at: http://www.faa.gov/airports/central/engineering/aip_development/engineering/